Neufahrn Link

 The Neufahrn Link (Neufahrner Spange) is a double-track and electrified main line in the German state of Bavaria.
-It connects Neufahrn bei Freising station on the Munich–Regensburg railway with Munich Airport.
+It connects the Munich–Regensburg railway with Munich Airport.

 Route

 The line branches to the northeast from Neufahrn bei Freising station at a grade-separated junction from the Munich–Regensburg railway.
 After a few hundred metres it meets the A92 autobahn and then runs parallel with it.
 In Achering it passes under the B11 at Freising South interchange.
 After that, the line runs along the autobahn through the Isar grassland, crosses the Isar and then follows the airport access road.
 Just before the perimeter of the airport, it reaches München Flughafen (Munich Airport) West junction on the Munich East–Munich Airport railway.

 History

 After the opening of the Munich Airport in 1992, the only line that connected it to the rail network was the Munich East–Munich Airport railway.
 The Neufahrn Link was built to establish a second connection.
 The first sod was turned for the construction on 18 March 1997 and the line was opened on 29 November 1998.